MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-create-xdf.md

 ### Try demo scripts

- Another way to learn about RevoScaleR is through demo scripts.
-Scripts provided in your Microsoft R installation contain code that's very similar to what you see in this tutorial.
+ Another way to learn about data import is through demo scripts.
+Scripts provided in your Microsoft R installation contain code that's very similar to what you saw in this exercise.

  Demo scripts are located in the *demoScripts* subdirectory of your Microsoft R installation.
 On Windows, this is typically: